From IC Layout to Die Photo: A CNN-Based Data-Driven Approach: Related Work

-However, existing image-to-image translation methods are usually inappropriate for this Layout-to-SEM image translation problem for the IC-fabrication VM purpose.
-Because characterizing the deviations on metal lines in a product IC from their source layouts is a critical point in IC-industry, those traditional image-to-image translation methods that lack a mechanism for precisely estimating a deformation field or the shape correspondence between the layout and SEM images are not applicable to this problem.
+However, none of the above methods addresses the shape correspondence and the deformation field between two different domains of images, and neither do other representative image-to-image translation methods, such as CycleGAN \cite{zhu2017unpaired}, DualGAN \cite{yi2017dualgan}, and \cite{liu2017unsupervised,bousmalis2017unsupervised,huang2018multimodal}.
+Because characterizing the deviations of metal lines on a product IC based on the source layout is a critical point in the IC industry, traditional image-to-image translation methods, which lack a mechanism for precisely estimating a deformation field or the shape correspondence between the layout and SEM images, are not applicable to Layout-to-SEM image translation.
 To serve the above purpose, the proposed LithoNet model performs cross-domain image-to-image translation via learning the shape correspondence between paired training images so as to output a predicted deformation map for further VM applications.